 The RBMK is famous as it was the ill-fated reactor involved in the Chernobyl disaster.
 As the disaster showed, the RBMK had some key design flaws.
 In particular, the location of the control rods, the containment structure, and the reactor's positive void coefficient proved to be quite unsafe.
 Since the disaster in 1986, the remaining RBMK reactors in use had some significant design changes to address these problems and ensure safety in future operations.
-There are still 11 operating RBMKs in the world, all of which are in Russia.
+RBMK reactors operated for decades in Russia after the Chernobyl disaster.

 As mentioned above, the reactor is quite unique compared to other reactor designs.
 These design characteristics will be highlighted in this section, showing its distinction from the other reactor types.

 With the fuel loaded in these strong metal tubes, these pressure tubes are arranged vertically inside the core of the reactor.
-Cool light water flows through it, absorbing heat from the fuel assembly, thereby making the fuel cooler and heating up to 290oC.
+Cool light water flows through it which absorbs heat from the fuel assembly.
+This allows the fuel to cool and causes the light water's temperature to be at 290oC.
 At this temperature the water is in the form of steam and emerges from the top of the core.

 This is one of the key distinctions from other reactors.
-Graphite - the same used in pencils, except purer - is loaded into the container of the core which is about the size of a small house.
+Graphite—the same used in pencils, except purer—is loaded into the container of the core which is about the size of a small house.
 Graphite works as the moderator, which means it slows down neutrons in order to sustain a continuous fission chain reaction.
 A distinction from other reactors is that the moderator here is not cooled down by any coolant.
-Therefore the graphite operators at a hot 700oC - compared to the CANDU reactor, whose moderator is cooled down to 70oC.
+Therefore, the graphite operators at a hot 700oC—in contrast, the CANDU reactor's moderator is cooled down to 70oC.